diaplexus/diaplexus-book/functional-scoping.md

 1. Usually trivial even for the most bloated, featureful, or inefficient implementations of a table.
 2. Requires a lightweight table implementation and "clever" sorting algorithms that make efficient use of memory.
 3. Requires a cluster of computers preconfigured to receive orchestrated map reduce tasks.
 4. ...?
-A fully modular global compute system that can be democratically time shared to solve problem X within an acceptable and predictable time span without exterminating the species if off by an order of magnitude?
+A fully modular global compute system that can be democratically time-shared to solve problem X within an acceptable and predictable time span, without exterminating the species if off by an order of magnitude?

 Let's look at Excel as an example.
 Excel is very intuitive for a large class of problems that benefit from both a unique visual layout and the clear visualization of the intermediate calculations of the model.
 It's also very useful for quickly slicing and understanding fairly small tables of data.